 Recommended Reading About Watercolor Artists

-Below, we have listed two books which we think give valuable insight into the watercolor medium if you would like to explore this topic further.
+Below, we have listed two books that we think give valuable insight into the watercolor medium if you would like to explore this topic further.

 Watercolor: Paintings of Contemporary Artists